sudomesh/node-configurator/README.md

 You will only need to keepy certs/nodeconf.key and certs/nodeconf_chain.crt on the computer running node-configurator.
 Keeping the other .key files on the computer running node-configurator is a mayor security issue.

+NOTE: It is likely that your newly flashed nodes will have the wrong date set, which can cause problems with SSL.
+As of this writing, OpenWRT attitude adjustment (upon which the sudoWRT is based) seems to set the initial date to 2014-01-01.Since the SSL generated certificates are only valid starting from the date and time they were created, the nodes will refuse to connect to the node-configurator.
+You can edit the gen_certificates.sh scripts and change the STARTDATE variable to e.g. 13123101000001Z (January 31st, 2013, 00:00:01) before you generate the certificates, and you will have certificates that are valid from the earlier date.
+A prettier solution might be to set the firmware date before flashing, but realistically we'll sometimes want to generate new SSL certificates that are trusted by nodes that have been flashed a long time ago (e.g. if we have a stock of already flashed nodes and need to configure them from a new server), so this solution seems good.

 ### SSH keys ###

 To generate ssh keys, use: